gbowne1/codebooker/docs/DEVSETUP.md

 This section contains information that will help you:

 - [Clone this project](#clone);
-- Set up this project in your IDE or editor;
 - Set up your working environment, including any environment variables, yarn/npm/pnpm package(s), editor extensions or plugins needed;
 - Set up the connection to the database;
 - Set up the local development database, MongoDB.